jeremiak/jeremiak.github.com/source/_posts/2020-02-15-democratic-delegate-math-calculator.md

 ---
 title: Dizzying Democratic delegate... math
+description: A short rant about Democratic delegates and a calculator tool to go along with it.
 ---

 Elections in this country are weird.
 So many of our elections aren't measured in the number of people who vote for a candidate but instead are measured in how many points a campaign can score.